aeternity/hyperchains-whitepaper/glossary.md

 Contains one keyblock and possibly one microblock

 ### Keyblock
-A placeholder block indicating the leader that should produce microblocks in this generation.
+A placeholder block indicating the leader that should produce a microblock.

 ### Microblock
 A block with transactions.